alessandrofrenna/camel-iotdb-subscription/README.md

 ### Both producer and consumer are supported

 The IoTDB Subscription component is used to subscribe to topic inside IoTDB.</br>
-At the moment only IoTDB v1.3.4 is supported.
-Newer version will be added soon.
+Supports the latest version of IoTDB (v2.0.3).

 ## Installation
 This library is hosted on [https://jitpack.io](https://jitpack.io/#alessandrofrenna/camel-iotdb-subscription).</br>